Snakes & Ladders 2021

 The wine that comes from these pristine grapes is deeply complex and we vinify it as simply as we can from whole bunch pressing the grapes to months of cool maturation in old oak barrels.
-Blackcurrant leaf, ruby grapefruit and Chinese guavas form an intensely complex nose.
-The palate is rich and structured with lemongrass, gooseberry and sumac cut by saline acidity.
+Crushed blackcurrant leaf, opulent exotic fruit and smokey mineral notes form an intensely complex nose.
+The palate is rich and structured with green mango, sourdough, earth and ripe fig cut by saline acidity.

 Nuts & Bolts

 Sauvignon blanc – Citrusdal Mountain – 27 year old vineyard on red sand over clay